 Just imagine what cycling in the countryside would be like if cyclists...

-- could ride on some of the 80% of the network they can't use now in England & Wales;
+- could ride on some of the 80% of the network we can't use now in England and Wales

 Town and city cycling tends to focus on using bikes for transport - to get to work, school, college, shops - and, of course, residents of rural communities make cycle trips like this too.
 The ‘utility’ aspect doesn’t mean that people don’t or can’t enjoy this kind of cycling, and Cycling UK wants it to grow into the natural choice for adults and children of all ages, abilities and backgrounds.